ghc/ghc/doc/markup.rst

 ^^^^^

-``@since`` annotation can be used to convey information about when the function was introduced or when it has changed in the way significant to the user. ``@since`` is a paragraph-level element.
+``@since`` annotation can be used to convey information about when the function was introduced or when it has changed in a way significant to the user. ``@since`` is a paragraph-level element.
 While multiple such annotations are not an error, only the one to appear in the comment last will be used. ``@since`` has to be followed with a version number, no